12 Amazing Uses of Epsom salt in the Garden

 To treatment this you can add Epsom salt to fertilizer and apply it to the oil at least once in 4 weeks.
 It works better when you spray the dilute solution on the leaves directly.

 8. For Removing Tree Stump

 If you have unwanted tree stumps outside your house or in your garden you can use this salt to remove it.
 Simply create multiple holes at the top of the particular stump, up to 7 to 11 centimeter apart.
 Pour Epsom salt into every hole you drill and add water.
 Also, apply Epsom to expose root part for 3 to 4 weeks until the stump dies out and then remove it.

 9. As Weed Killer

 To make weed killer solution, add 2 to 3 cups of Epsom salt to 1 gallon of vinegar and mix the solution very well.
-Then add the liquid soap and little drops of kerosene to the solution and pour it inside a spray bottle.
+Then add the liquid soap and little drops of kerosene to the solution and pour it into a spray bottle.

 10. Beautiful Roses

 Do you want to grow blossom and healthy roses in your garden?
 Epsom salt can help you to achieve that.
 Constant applications of this salt will boost the Magnesium level in leaves that is significant for green pigment (chlorophyll) production and seed germination.

 It additionally helps strengthen cell walls and improves the plants uptake of other essential nutrients like nitrogen, sulfur, phosphorus.

 - Before you plant your rose make sure you soak its root in dilute solution (half cup of Epsom + 1 gallon of water) of Epsom salt.